dynamsoft-docs/document-viewer-docs/api/class/formmanager.md

 `fieldUid`: The uid of the field to update.

-`props`: The runtime properties to update.
+`props`: The properties to update.
 Only the passed-in properties are updated; the properties that are not passed in stay unchanged.
 Please refer to [`EditableFieldProps`]({{ site.api }}interface/editablefieldprops.html).

 **Return value**